Logius-standaarden/API-Design-Rules/sections/designRules.md

 Stateless communication offers many advantages, including:

-* *Simplicity* is increased because the server does not have to memorize or retrieve session state while processing requests
+* *Simplicity* is increased because the server does not have to memorise or retrieve session state while processing requests
 * *Scalability* is improved because not having to incorporate session state across multiple requests enables higher concurrency and performance
-* *Observability* is improved since every request can be monitored or analyzed in isolation without having to incorporate session context from other requests
+* *Observability* is improved since every request can be monitored or analysed in isolation without having to incorporate session context from other requests
 * *Reliability* is improved because it eases the task of recovering from partial failures since the server does not have to maintain, update or communicate session state.
 One failing request does not influence other requests (depending on the nature of the failure of course).

 <span id="api-02"></span>